Listen To Our Podcast🎧

 Explainability strengthens supply chain security by making AI-driven risk decisions defensible.
 It allows leaders to show why a supplier was flagged, why a shipment was stopped, or why a threat was escalated.
 That clarity supports supply chain risk management, improves supply chain visibility, and holds up during audits and regulatory review.

-As global supply chains face tighter scrutiny and higher disruption risk, transparency is no longer optional.
+As regulators increase scrutiny on AI-assisted supply chain decisions, transparency and explainability are becoming mandatory requirements for organizations managing supplier risk, supply chain cybersecurity, and global trade operations.
 AI model explainability for compliance and audits is now part of maintaining credible security posture, not just satisfying governance teams.

 The future of AI in supply chain security will not be defined by faster models or more data.
 It will be defined by decisions that can be explained, owned, and trusted across borders when it matters most.